sourcehut-mirrors/chawan/doc/css.md

 # CSS in Chawan

-This document describes CSS properties supported by Chawan, as well as its proprietary extensions and deviations from standards.
+This document describes CSS features supported by Chawan, as well as its proprietary extensions and deviations from standards.

 If you discover a deviation that is not covered by this document, please